Your day-by-day itinerary

 At Home in the Curry Kitchen

 Get a real taste of Sri Lanka during a comfortable homestay experience, where you can learn to cook up a storm at home in the curry kitchen.
 You’ll stay in your own private room and after a good night’s sleep, explore the local area before heading to the market to do the shopping for your lunch.
 Learn the secrets to making an authentic curry and how to use herbs to enhance the flavour.
 Delicious!

-You’ll follow a twinkling pathway of lights which seem to wind their way high into the clouds.
-When you reach the peak, you’ll be rewarded with magical views of the golden sunrise burning through the morning mist, illuminating the valleys below.
-You’ll probably feel tired as you begin the descent but you’ll be back at your hotel before you know it ready to rest.
+You’ll follow a twinkling pathway of lights which seem to wind their way high into the clouds, and there are around 5,500 steps to navigate.
+After 2-4 hours, when you reach the peak, you’ll be rewarded with magical views of the golden sunrise burning through the morning mist, illuminating the valleys below.
+After descending, you can have a little rest in your hotel before continuing your journey.

 With the unmistakable air of a quintessential English town, Nuwara Eliya is affectionately known as ‘Little England’ and it won’t take you long to see why.
 Colonial style buildings, rose scented flower gardens, red telephone boxes and even a church, all surrounded by a blanket of rolling tea plantations; this is a totally different side of Sri Lanka.
 You’ll stay in a centrally located hotel right in the heart of the country.
 Watch tea pickers in the fields, visit an old English tea factory and walk along the picturesque plateau at Horton Plains to take in the sweeping views of World’s End.